ramblingsofadev/docs/console.md

 <h3 id="tables">Tables</h3>

 ASCII tables are a great way to show tabular data in a console.
-To create a table, use `Aphiria\Console\Output\Formatters\TableFormatter`:
+To create a table, use `TableFormatter`:

 ```php
 use Aphiria\Console\Output\Formatters\TableFormatter;